commercetools/ui-kit/packages/components/buttons/accessible-button/docs_disabled/additional-info.md

 ### Using a `<button/>`

 > If you can use a native HTML element or attribute with the semantics and
-> behaviour you require already built in, instead of re-purposing an element and
+> behavior you require already built in, instead of re-purposing an element and
 > adding an ARIA role, state or property to make it accessible, then do so.

 This means that instead of using a `<div/>` to create a button we should use the